Lucas-M-Amaral/Design-Patterns-Project/README.md

 ## Setup

+### Install Dependencies

+First you need to install the libs from `requirements.txt` file.
+This file contains all the necessary dependencies for the project.

+- **Install the required Python packages:**
+    ```bash
+    pip install -r requirements.txt
+    ```

 ### Environment Variables

-This project relies on environment variables for configuration.
-You'll need to set up a `.env` file in the project root.
+Then you need to create a `.env` file that contains the environment variables required for the application to run.

-1.  **Create the `.env` file:**
+- **Create the `.env` file:**
     ```bash
     python merge_default_dotenvs_in_dotenv.py
     ```

 ### Running with Docker Compose